ickc/spack/lib/spack/docs/containers.rst

 .. note::

-  When using registries like GHCR and Docker Hub, the ``--oci-password`` flag specifies not the password for your account but rather a personal access token that you need to generate separately.
+  When using registries like GHCR and Docker Hub, the "OCI password" is a Personal Access Token (PAT) that you need to generate separately -- it is **not** your account password.

 The specified ``--base-image`` should have a libc that is compatible with the host system.
 For example, if your host system is Ubuntu 22.04, you can use ``ubuntu:22.04``, ``ubuntu:24.04``, or newer: the libc in the container image must be at least the version of the host system, assuming ABI compatibility.